utnet-org/utility/docs/practices/testing/python_tests.md

 # Python Tests

-To simplify writing integration tests for framework we have a python infrastructure that allows writing a large variety of tests that run small local clusters, remove clusters, or run against full-scale live deployments.
+To simplify writing integration tests for unc-infra.we have a python unc-infra.tructure that allows writing a large variety of tests that run small local clusters, remove clusters, or run against full-scale live deployments.

-Such tests are written in python and not in Rust (in which the framework itself, and most of the sanity and fuzz tests, are written) due to the availability of libraries to easily connect to, remove nodes and orchestrate cloud instances.
+Such tests are written in python and not in Rust (in which the unc-infra.itself, and most of the sanity and fuzz tests, are written) due to the availability of libraries to easily connect to, remove nodes and orchestrate cloud instances.